 Nicotine is the addictive substance in tobacco that causes smokers to continue their smoking habit.
-Along with nicotine, smokers also inhale about 7,000 other chemicals.
+Along with nicotine, smokers inhale about 7,000 other chemicals.
 These chemicals harm nearly every organ in the body.

 Nicotine is the addictive drug in tobacco smoke that causes smokers to continue to smoke.
 Addicted smokers need enough nicotine over a day to ‘feel normal’ – to satisfy cravings or control their mood.
 How much nicotine a smoker needs determines how much smoke they are likely to inhale, no matter what type of cigarette they smoke.

 Along with nicotine, smokers inhale about 7,000 other chemicals in cigarette smoke.
 Many of these chemicals come from burning tobacco leaf.
 Some of these compounds are chemically active and trigger profound and damaging changes in the body.

-There are over 60 known cancer-causing chemicals in tobacco smoke.
+Tobacco smoke contains over 60 known cancer-causing chemicals.
 Smoking harms nearly every organ in the body, causing many diseases and reducing health in general.

-The most damaging compounds in tobacco smoke include:
+The most damaging components of tobacco smoke are:

 - Carbon monoxide – this odourless gas is fatal in large doses because it takes the place of oxygen in the blood.
-Each red blood cell contains a protein called haemoglobin – oxygen molecules are transported around the body by binding to, or hanging onto, this protein.
+Each red blood cell contains a protein called haemoglobin that transports oxygen molecules around the body.
 However, carbon monoxide binds to haemoglobin better than oxygen.
 In response, the body makes more red blood cells to carry the oxygen it needs, but it makes the blood thicker.
-This means that when the body demands more oxygen during exercise, less oxygen reaches the brain, heart, muscles and other organs.
+This means that when the body demands more oxygen during exercise, less oxygen reaches the brain, heart, muscles and other organs

 - Free radicals – these highly reactive chemicals can damage the heart muscles and blood vessels.
 They react with cholesterol, leading to the build-up of fatty material on artery walls.
 Their actions lead to heart disease, stroke and blood vessel disease.

-- Radioactive compounds – tobacco smoke contains radioactive compounds, which are known to be carcinogenic.
+- Radioactive compounds – tobacco smoke contains radioactive compounds that are known to be carcinogenic.

 Effects of smoking on the respiratory system